localcode/rhinopythonscripts/README.md

     A module with some very general functions for managing data.
 Not Rhino or IronPython specific.

+## Download and Getting Started (for beginners who don't want to learn about Git)

+You can easily download the entire collection of scripts in one folder, and quickly get started.
+Here's how:

+1. Choose a folder on your computer where you would like to keep downloaded scripts.
+2. Look for the link right here on [this webpage](https://github.com/bengolder/rhinopythonscripts) named 'Downloads'.
+Click on it, and then select the zip file.
+3. After you download the zip file, make sure that the unzipped folder is in the folder where you want to keep downloaded scripts.
+Rename the unzipped folder to `rhinopythonscripts`.
+4. The unzipped folder contains all the scripts in this repository.
+If you look in the folder, you'll notice a file called `__init__.py`, along with all the other scripts.
+In Python lingo, this folder is a [_package_](http://docs.python.org/tutorial/modules.html#packages) of [_modules_](http://docs.python.org/tutorial/modules.html).
+5. Start writing your own script.
+On Windows you can do this using the `EditPythonScript` Rhino command, which will open a script editor.
+On Mac or Windows, you can write a script with any basic text editor, and there are many to choose from.
+Some popular text editors for people who use Python are [TextMate](http://macromates.com/)(Mac), [E Text Editor](http://www.e-texteditor.com/) (Windows), [Notepad++](http://notepad-plus-plus.org/) (Windows), or you can set up a full [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) using [Steve Baer's helpful instructions](http://python.rhino3d.com/entries/12-Configuring-Pydev-for-Rhino.Python) on setting up [PyDev](http://pydev.org/).
+If you enjoy scripting in Rhino and using a command line, you might like [Vim](http://www.vim.org/download.php), which is a scriptable text editor that, like Rhino, includes a command line.
+6. In your script, write the following, and then save it (make sure it has the `.py` extension).

+    ```python
+    import sys
+    for i in sys.path:
+        print i
+    ```

+7. run the script using the `RunPythonScript` command in Rhino, or by simply pressing the green 'play' button in the Rhino python script editor.
+You should see a list of file paths to different folders.
+8. Make sure that the folder _containing_ your rhinopythonscripts folder is in the list of folders.
+If not, then add the following to your script (using the appropriate file path):

+    ```python
+    sys.path.append("the/path/to/the/folder/that/contains/rhinopythonscripts")
+    ```

+9. Add the following to the end of your script, and then run it again:

+    ```python
+    import rhinopythonscripts
+    ```

+10. If you don't see any errors when you run it, that means it's working.
+You can now import any of the functions from the package and use them in your own scripts.
+For example, the following code would move objects from one layer in your current Rhino document to another.
+You can add this to the end of your script and it should work (assuming both layers exist and you have objects on the first layer).

+    ```python
+    # first we import the switchLayers function from the Make2D module
+    from rhinopythonscripts.Make2D import switchLayers
+    # now we can run it.
+It will moves objects from the first layer
+    # to the second layer.
+    switchLayers("Layer 5000", "Layer 2999")
+    ```

+11. A couple quick ways to explore the package using python:

+    ```python
+    # .__doc__ will print out the docstring of a function or module
+    switchLayers.__doc__
+    # dir() will print out a list available commands for any module,
+    # function or object in python
+    dir(rhinopythonscripts.Make2D)
+    ```

+Enjoy!
+See above for more places to get help.

 ## Basic Use

 ### Checking Your Path